BitcoinDevShop/bakeshop/WRITEUP.md

 ## Static invoices

 One "holy grail" of Bitcoin usability is a static payment "address" without actual address reuse.
-On the base layer, the challenge is getting a unique address to "push" to.
-On Lightning, there's no concept of a payment address.
+On the base layer the challenge is getting a unique address to "push" to.
+On Lightning there's no concept of a payment address.
 A payment is usually an interactive process where the receiver generates a unique "invoice" which is then paid by the sender.
 Some will understand this as a BOLT11 invoice.

 [_BOLT_ 12][bolt12] is a popular and only slightly controversial proposed spec for creating a static "offer."
 This offer encodes enough information for the sender to request an actual invoice from the receiver.
 This process uses the Lightning network itself to transmit this information.